-Robert Murphy is executive director for the Center for Child & Family Health (CCFH), a consortium of Duke University, the University of North Carolina at Chapel Hill, and North Carolina Central University dedicated to research, training, and intervention related to child trauma and maltreatment.
+Murphy also serves as executive director for the Center for Child and Family Health, a partnership with the community and three universities (Duke University, The University of North Carolina at Chapel Hill, and North Carolina Central University) that is dedicated to research, training, and intervention for child trauma and maltreatment.

 - Children's Mental Health